chiragasarpota/lingest/README.md

 ## Features

+- **High Performance:** Core logic implemented in Rust for blazing fast directory traversal and file processing
+- **Smart Filtering:** Automatically excludes binary files, images, videos, and other non-text content
-- **Directory Tree Generation:** Outputs a visual tree of the directory structure.
+- **Directory Tree Generation:** Outputs a visual tree of the directory structure
-- **Recursive Scanning:** Traverses directories deep to find all relevant files.
+- **Recursive Scanning:** Traverses directories deep to find all relevant files
-- **Content Concatenation:** Combines the content of all found text files into one output.
+- **Content Concatenation:** Combines the content of all found text files into one output
-- **Clear File Headers:** Each file's content is demarcated with `FILE: path/to/file.ext` for easy identification.
+- **Clear File Headers:** Each file's content is demarcated with `FILE: path/to/file.ext` for easy identification
-- **Customizable Output:** Specify the name of the generated Markdown file.
+- **Customizable Output:** Specify the name of the generated Markdown file
 - **Flexible Filtering:**

-  - **Ignore Patterns:** Use glob patterns to exclude specific files or directories (e.g., build artifacts, temporary files).
+  - **Ignore Patterns:** Use glob patterns to exclude specific files or directories (e.g., build artifacts, temporary files)
-  - **Include Patterns:** Focus the tool on specific file types or directories using glob patterns.
+  - **Include Patterns:** Focus the tool on specific file types or directories using glob patterns

-- **Overwrite Protection:** Prevents accidental overwriting of existing output files unless explicitly forced.
+- **Overwrite Protection:** Prevents accidental overwriting of existing output files unless explicitly forced
-- **Quiet Mode:** Suppresses informational logs, ideal for scripting or CI/CD pipelines.
+- **Quiet Mode:** Suppresses informational logs, ideal for scripting or CI/CD pipelines
-- **Dry Run Mode:** Preview which files would be included and where the output would be saved, without writing anything.
+- **Dry Run Mode:** Preview which files would be included and where the output would be saved, without writing anything
-- **Standard CLI Interface:** Includes `--help` and `--version` flags.
+- **Standard CLI Interface:** Includes `--help` and `--version` flags

 ## Installation